couchbnb/Image-Gallery/README.md

-CouchStay Gallery
+# CouchStay Gallery

-This is a Gallery APP meant to showcase images for a rental real estate listing.
+CouchStay Gallery is a gallery application designed to showcase images for rental real estate listings.

+## Features

-The project is developed on React using Styled components,and CSS-modules.
+- Developed using React with Styled components and CSS-modules.
+- Integrates with a MySQL database.
-Testing suite is provided using Jest & Enzyme.
+- Provides a testing suite with Jest & Enzyme.

-The App can serve multiple entries from a database.
+- Capable of serving multiple entries from a database.

+## Technologies Used

+- React
+- Styled Components
+- CSS-modules
+- Jest
+- Enzyme
+- Express
+- MySQL
+- Babel
+- Webpack

+## Setup and Configuration

+### Database Configuration

-Currently the database is mysql with username root and no password.
-Please be sure to configure the server/index.js to match your setup.
+1. The default setup uses MySQL with username `root` and no password.
+Modify the `server/index.js` to match your setup.

-to set up the database, copy and paste `mysql -u root -p < schema.sql` to create the database and schema file on your local machine. please note that the user name in this example is 'root' and no password is passed in.
-Please make sure to modify if your system user and password settings are different on your machine.

-There is a seeing script to seed your database and it is seed.js just run node seed.js in the command prompt in the root directory to run.
+2. Initialize the database using:  mysql -u root -p < schema.sql
+3. > Note: The username in the example is 'root'.
+Modify this if your system user and password settings differ.

+### Seeding the Database

+1. The seeding script `seed.js` populates your database.
+Execute it by running: node seed.js

-Currently the seeding file is set to generate 100 entries by default you can change this in the seed.js near the bottom of the file. makesure the database config in the seeding sript matches your local settings.
-This can be modified at the top of the seed.js.
+2. By default, the script generates 100 entries.
+Adjust this in `seed.js` near the bottom of the file.
+3. Ensure the database configuration in `seed.js` matches your local settings.
+Adjust settings at the top of the `seed.js` file.

-The express is used to run the server.
-This file is set to server the gallery by default on localhost port: 3061.
-Please make sure there are no port conflicts.
+### Starting the Development Server

+Ensure there are no conflicts with the default port 3061, as the Express server runs on this port.

-to start development please see the following commands
+Use the following commands for development:

-npm test - "jest --collectCoverage", npm start -    "webpack -d --watch", npm run dev-server - "nodemon server/index.js" please reference the package.json for accuracy.
+- Run tests: `npm test`
+- Start webpack: `npm start`
+- Start the server: `npm run dev-server`

+> For accuracy, always reference the `package.json` file.

+## Application Structure

-The app is set to mount to AppGallery and the modal mounts to modalGallery in the HTML file.
+- The app mounts to `AppGallery` and the modal to `modalGallery` in the HTML.
-FIles are compiled via bable and webpack to bundle.js located in the client/dist folder.
+- Files are compiled via Babel and bundled using Webpack into `bundle.js` located in the `client/dist` folder.

+## Contributing

+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.